De Montfort University2014 League Table Ranking 81

 - The M1, A1, M69 and M6 give easy access to the north and south, as well as the rest of the Midlands and Wales.
 There is a network of routes for cyclists and good bus and train links to the rest of the country.

-- Leicester is just 75 minutes from London St Pancras, and the Eurostar hub, meaning Paris is only four hours away by train.
+- Leicester is just over an hour away from London St Pancras, and the Eurostar hub, meaning Paris is only four hours away by train.
 East Midlands Airport is 30 minutes away with regular flights to destinations across Europe.

 - Leicester caters for just about every culinary taste with food and drink from around the world.
 Cuisines range from Mexican and Italian to sushi and tapas, whilst restaurants include family-run eateries, well known chains and smaller, more intimate venues that are full of atmosphere.
 It is also well known as one of the best places in Britain to get a curry.